Tahoma High School Golden Bear Classic

 I highly value clash and a weighing mechanism in the round, and strongly encourage analysis on arguments made.
 I work to avoid judge intervention if at all possible, unless there is clear abuse of the debate format or both teams have failed to provide effective weighing mechanisms.
 Don't just give me arguments and expect me to do the math; prove to me that you've won the argument, and then demonstrate how that means you've won the round.

 I have a deep hatred of disclosure theory.
-I expect teams that I judge to be able to respond and adapt to new arguments in-round instead of whining about how they didn't know the aff before the round.
+I expect teams that I judge to be able to respond and adapt to new arguments in-round instead of whining about how they didn't know the 1AC or 1NC ahead of time.
 If you want to run this, I have an exceedingly high threshold for proving abuse.

 LINCOLN-DOUGLAS